Glossop line: History

-Other than Manchester Piccadilly, the busiest station on the line is Glossop, followed by Hadfield and Guide Bridge.
+After Manchester Piccadilly, the busiest station on the line is Glossop, followed by Hadfield and Guide Bridge.

 Route

 The following table summarises the line's thirteen stations, their distance measured from Manchester Piccadilly and estimated number of passenger entries/exits in 2019/20:

 The same train serves Glossop and Hadfield via one of three routings:

 During the autumn "leaf fall" timetable, this pattern is modified so that the morning rush hour pattern is extended to about midday and the evening rush hour pattern starts as soon as the morning rush hour pattern finishes.

 The line also includes a closed station at Godley East.
 This station was originally Godley Junction and was renamed Godley when the line to Stockport Tiviot Dale, via Woodley, was closed.
 The station became Godley East when the current Godley station was built slightly west in the 1980s.

 There are also remnants of a platform and shelter near Gamesley, between Broadbottom and Dinting.
 Known as Mottram Staff Halt, it served the former Mottram Goods Yard.